})

 What are the main risks facing construction sites?

 The main risks include theft of equipment and materials, vandalism, unauthorised access, health and safety violations, and environmental threats.
+Construction sites in the UK face over 11,000 theft incidents annually, with losses exceeding £1 billion, making robust security measures essential.

 Why is theft a significant concern for construction sites?